p4lang/p4lang.github.io/_events/2019-04-30-p4-developer-day.md

 ---

 ### Virtual Machine
 We have created a VM with everything needed to work on the tutorial exercises, including ONOS, stratum_bmv2, Mininet, P4Runtime, PTF, and code editors.
-We suggest downloading the VM and executing the instructions below <b>ahead of the tutorial.</b>
+We suggest downloading the VM and executing the instructions below ***ahead of the tutorial.***

 Use the following <u>[link](http://bit.ly/p4d2-spring19-adv-vm)</u> to download the VM (5.3 GB).
-Please make note of the backup <u>[link](http://bit.ly/p4d2-spring19-adv-vm-2)</u>, as well.
+Please make note of the backup __[link](http://bit.ly/p4d2-spring19-adv-vm-2)__, as well.

 ---